iPagar/react-phone-input-beautify/README.md

 ## Usage

-To incorporate the `PhoneInput` component into your application, import it from `react-phone-input-beatify`.
+To incorporate the `PhoneInput` component into your application, import it from `react-phone-input-beautify`.
 The component supports various customization options through props, allowing you to tailor its functionality to suit your needs.

 The component also offers integration capabilities with form libraries such as `react-hook-form` and validation libraries like `zod`, enabling you to create custom input components that align with your form handling and validation logic.